No discussion of SEO would be complete without it talking about back links to your site.

 Another thing to look at are local citations.

 Citations are all the places that your brand name, address, phone number, and website would be mentioned.
-These would include places like Google My Business, Facebook, Yelp, YP.com, and other industry specific sites.
+These would include places like Google Business Profile, Facebook, Yelp, YP.com, and other industry specific sites.

 These are good for a foundation, but these do not constitute a robust back link profile by themselves.